coldshrine/study-notes/books/effective-java.md

 Providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

 When practical, the `toString` method should return all the interesting information in the object.

+Whether or not you decide to specify the format, you should clearly document your intentions.

+### Override `clone` judiciously